A Tentative Draft of a Treaty, with Annotations

 - Parties shall minimize collateral harm, including to civilians and essential services, wherever practical, subject to mission requirements.

 - Protective Actions shall be strictly limited to preventing ASI development or deployment and shall not be used as a pretext for territorial acquisition, regime change, resource extraction, or broader military objectives.
 Permanent occupation or annexation of territory is prohibited.
-Action will cease upon verification by AIAI that the threat no longer exists.
+Action will cease upon verification by ISIA that the threat no longer exists.

 - Each Protective Action shall be accompanied, at initiation or as soon as security permits, by a public Protective Action Statement that: